 II.
 STATEMENT OF FACTS

-Defendants operate a Legal maintenance, pest control and construction business.
+Defendants operate a business doing legal maintenance, pest control, and construction.
 See Exhibit J (Answer to First Interrogatories), number 5 at ECF 24-10, p.
 2; see also Defendant’s brochure attached as Exhibit C at ECF 3.
 It uses trucks in its business and accepts credit cards.
 See Exhibit J (Answer to First Interrogatories), number 17 at ECF 24-10, p.
 5; See also Exhibits D and E at ECF 4 and 5.
 Defendant Simpson is the company’s President and “responsible for all aspects of the company,” including its policies and procedures.
 See Exhibit J (Answer to First Interrogatories), number 23 at ECF 24-10, p.
 6. He’s also its sales manager.
 See Exhibits L and M (Request for Admissions), number 16 at ECF 12 and 13, p.
 2 and 3, respectively.

 Under the FLSA, 24.25 hours of work would amount to a required minimum wage of at least $175.81 (24.25 x $7.25 Federal Minimum Wage).
 Under the Florida Constitution and the FMWA, the required state minimum wage would be at least $195.21 (24.25 x $8.05 State Minimum Wage).
 Thus, the payment of $83.74 was less than the required federal and state minimum wages.